PX4/PX4-user_guide/en/camera/fc_connected_camera.md

 # Cameras Connected to Flight Controller Outputs

-PX4 can trigger a [camera](../camera/index.md) connected to flight controller outputs using [camera commands](#mavlink-command-interface) in missions or sent by a ground control stations.<!-- or using the old MAVLink camera API? -->
+This topic explains how to use PX4 with a [camera](../camera/index.md) that is attached to flight controller outputs.

-::: info
+::: warning
-[MAVLink Cameras](../camera/mavlink_camera.md) use a newer and more comprehensive set of camera commands.
-For more information see: [MAVLink camera protocol](https://mavlink.io/en/services/camera.html).
+[MAVLink cameras](../camera/mavlink_v2_camera.md) that use the [MAVLink Camera Protocol v2](https://mavlink.io/en/services/camera.html) are recommended.
 :::

+## Overview

+PX4 can trigger a [camera](../camera/index.md) connected to flight controller outputs using [camera commands](#mavlink-command-interface) in missions or sent by a ground control stations.
+The supported commands are a subset of those defined in the MAVLink [Camera Protocol v1](https://mavlink.io/en/services/camera.html).

 Whenever a camera is triggered, the MAVLink [CAMERA_TRIGGER](https://mavlink.io/en/messages/common.html#CAMERA_TRIGGER) message is published containing the current session's image _sequence number_ and the corresponding timestamp.
 This timestamp can be used for several purposes, including: timestamping photos for aerial surveying and reconstruction, synchronising a multi-camera system or visual-inertial navigation.

+The camera can be connected to different outputs, including PWM outputs, GPIO outputs, and a Seagull MAP2 via PWM outputs.

-Cameras can also (optionally) signal PX4 at the exact moment that a photo/frame is taken using a [camera capture pin](#camera-capture).
+Cameras can also (optionally) signal PX4 at the exact moment that a photo/frame is taken using a [camera capture pin](#camera-capture-configuration) that is attached to their hot shoe.
 This allows more precise mapping of images to GPS position for geotagging, or the right IMU sample for VIO synchronization, etc.

 <!-- Camera trigger driver: https://github.com/PX4/PX4-Autopilot/tree/main/src/drivers/camera_trigger -->